hivp/hellofrom/README.md

 It generates a _fat-jar_ in the `build/libs` directory.

+## Build the project using the Jenkinsfile

+A Jenkinsfile is provided to build the app.

+Stages added:
+* Get source code from github
+* Build app with gradle
+* Generate docker image in the local docker registry

+The stage for uploading the docker image to Docker Hub is commented.
+In a normal environment, this stage should be replaced by your own registry.

+The docker image is already in Docker Hub https://hub.docker.com/r/hugovarela/hellofrom/

+Just use the Jenkinsfile in a Jenkins Job as you desire.

 ## Running the project with Gradle
 Once you have retrieved the project, you can check that everything works with: